TalentCLEF/talentclef/content/en/docs/TalentCLEF-2025/Data/description_corpus.md

 3. **Test Set**:
-The test set consists of two components, which are designed to evaluate system predictions based on language and job title retrieval tasks.
-The participant should generate a *q_rels* based on the queries and corpus elements provided.
+The test set is provided with two files: queries and corpus elements, and is provided separately for each language.
+For every language pair, participants need to generate a TREC Run File that adheres to the format specified in the [submission format section](docs/talentclef-2025/evaluation/submission_format/).
+The data structure is similar to the one from the validation files.

     - *Queries*: Contains the following fields:
         - *q_id*: A unique identifier for the query.
         - *jobtitle*: The job title used as the query.
-        - *lang*: The language of the corpus element's job title.

     - *Corpus Elements*: Contains:
         - *q_id*: A unique identifier for each corpus element.
         - *jobtitle*:  The job title from the corpus element.
-        - *lang*: The language of the corpus element's job title.

 </details>